 Whether your project is a proposed wetland mitigation bank or a culvert replacement for your driveway, we will help you to achieve the goals of the project while balancing your economic realities with the permitting requirements of the regulatory agencies

-Our Professional Wetland Scientists (PWS) are highly skilled in the assessment, regulation and management of wetland systems.
-They bring vast experience with agency coordination and the rules governing the regulatory process, and are able to guide our clients through permitting and offer creative mitigation options.
+Our Professional Wetland Scientists are highly skilled in the assessment, regulation and management of wetland systems.
+They bring vast experience with agency coordination and the rules governing the regulatory process and can guide our clients through permitting and offer creative mitigation options

-Quest is also experienced in permit compliance, including mitigation and post-restoration qualitative and quantitative vegetation monitoring, maintenance, and site management.
-This typically involves field data collection to assess vegetation composition and cover, wildlife utilization, nuisance/exotic species cover, and whether the site is trending toward success.
-Quest can then implement and oversee any required maintenance or management activities, including but not limited to: herbicide application, erosion control, supplemental planting, or prescribed burning.
+Quest is also experienced in permit compliance, from construction oversight to ensure permit conditions and minimization measures are followed, to mitigation monitoring, reporting, maintenance, and site management.
+Mitigation monitoring typically requires field data collection to assess vegetation composition and cover, wildlife utilization, nuisance/exotic species cover, and overall assessment of wetland function and success.
+This information is used to gauge site success and implement any required maintenance or management activities, including but not limited to, herbicide application, erosion control, supplemental planting, or prescribed burning.

-The Quest Team includes licensed herbicide applicators to conduct the work or provide oversight of the maintenance contractor to ensure permit conditions are followed.
-An investment up front in assuring that the mitigation is on track and maintenance is performed correctly can ensure that success criteria is met in a timely manner and unexpected additional costly maintenance events are not required.
-Similarly, implementing short and long-term management activities will ensure protection and continued success of the mitigation area.
+When maintenance events are needed, we have licensed herbicide applicators on staff to conduct the work or we can provide oversight of the maintenance contractor to ensure permit conditions are followed.
+An investment up front in assuring that the restoration is on track and maintenance is performed correctly and according to the original design can ensure that success criteria are met in a timely manner and unexpected additional costly maintenance events are not required.
+Similarly, implementing short and long-term management activities will ensure protection and continued progress of the mitigation area.